NethServer/docs/administrator-manual/en/base_system2.rst

 The settings page also includes a panel to let users change their password, including the root user.

+Shell policy
+^^^^^^^^^^^^

+This setting can be used to enable or disable the shell that is needed to use new Server Manager and the SSH service.
+If this option is enabled the user's shell setting under the :guilabel:`Users and Groups` page is ignored and it is considered always enabled.

+User settings page
+^^^^^^^^^^^^^^^^^^

+When the :guilabel:`Enable user settings page` options is enabled, users can change their password and other settings on a web page outside
+Cockpit (on port 443).
+The default page is :guilabel:`/user-settings`.
+This feature can be enabled only if :guilabel:`Shell Policy` is enabled as well.

+The access to the page can be limited only from Trusted Networks.

 .. _logs-section:

 Logs